 |Type of HDB flat||Basic renovation cost for a BTO flat||Basic renovation cost for a resale flat|

 |3-room||From S$8,000||From S$22,000|

 |4-room||From S$10,000||From S$24,000|

 |5-room||From S$11,000||From S$26,000|

-Keep in mind that this is far from the total costs involved in a complete makeover of your home – the full cost would also include furniture, home appliances, movers, post-renovation cleaning services, and so on.
-A good way to cut costs would be to purchase your furniture and appliances from secondhand furniture shops and online marketplaces.
-It’s convenient to get your perfect home and the bells and whistles all in one place on the Carousell marketplace!
+Keep in mind that this is not the full cost of your renovation project!
+Other costs involved would also include furniture, home appliances, movers, post-renovation cleaning services, and so on.
+Here’s a tip on how to save on these costs: purchase your furniture and appliances from secondhand furniture shops and online marketplaces.
+It’s convenient to finish your perfect home all in one place on the Carousell marketplace!

 Why is the difference between new and resale property renovation so big?